Nancylak/Nancylak/README.md

 ## 👩‍💻 About Me

-- Full Stack Development Intern (MERN) at KodNest
+- Full Stack Development Intern at KodNest
 - Passionate about building scalable web applications and deepening my Java expertise
 - Strong foundation in Object-Oriented Programming, algorithms, and data structures
 - Actively practicing problem-solving and coding every day